JBRS307/Signal_client-fork/README.md

 ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)
 ![Signal](https://img.shields.io/badge/Signal-%23039BE5.svg?style=for-the-badge&logo=Signal&logoColor=white)

-Welcome to our Terminal-based signal client!
-It allows you to link your computer as a secondary device, send messages, show your contacts and show messages history.
+#### Welcome to our Signal client!
+It is a termial-based application, that allows you to link your computer as a secondary device, send messages, show your contacts and show messages history.
 You can also see messages that you received in real time.

 ## Getting Started